drkvogel/retrasst/notes/retrasst/manage-lists/new-screen.md

 Having made the mistake of staying on `master` for something I knew was an experiment, I should have done `checkout master` so that subsequent commits went onto master rather than an un-named 'no branch' - i.e. with a detached HEAD.
 It would be nice if git warned you when you were about to do this...

+Ah, it does: "You are in 'detached HEAD' state...".